 Condenses and removes redundant old data from live tables to optimize ongoing system use.

 Moves old data completely out of the live system into a compressed, indexed archive, stored separately for compliance and auditing but less accessible day-to-day.
+Business Central archiving — moving data out of the live system

 Both are important tools for managing your Business Central data growth, but compression focuses on improving current system performance.